Glossary terms A–Z navigation

 Systems that have been designed to adapt to environmental inputs in ways that change the nature of the system components and/or transformation processes in known and unknown ways.

 Technological practice also results in other outcomes that are referred to as intermediate outcomes.
 These intermediate outcomes are very important in technology and technology education, as they are valuable for developing ideas, exploring, testing and communicating aspects of technological outcomes before they are fully realised in situ.
-These include such things as feasibility studies, conceptual designs, models, prototypes, etc.
+These include such things as feasibility studies, conceptual designs, models, prototypes, and so on.

 An issue in Technology refers to a specific subset of a context that will enable students to identify a need or opportunity.